department-of-veterans-affairs/va.gov-team/teams/CAIA/accessibility/README.md

 Our goal is to empower teams to deliver the most accessible products possible for Veterans.
 We do this by providing teams with insights, training, and support as accessibility SMEs.

 ## How CAIA can help your team with accessibility
-The Content, Accessibility and Information Architecture team, or CAIA, is a cross-functional team of folks here to help your team deliver the highest quality product possible to Veterans.
+The Content, Accessibility, and Information Architecture team, or CAIA, is a cross-functional team of folks here to help your team deliver the highest quality product possible to Veterans.

 This document explains some of the ways that CAIA can help your team with accessibility.

-## Collaboration Cycle & Non-Collaboration Cycle Projects
+### Collaboration Cycle & Non-Collaboration Cycle Projects
 We've grouped our offerings by how they relate to the touch point meetings in the Collaboration Cycle.
 We've done this because the Collaboration Cycle is a well-known process for our community, and maps well to how we do work.

 Note that CAIA can support teams going through the Collaboration Cycle, but **CAIA is not involved in the Collaboration Cycle directly**.
 We are here to help you launch the best products possible, we're not gatekeepers.
 If we find and flag an issue we can't and won't block you from launching.
 Teams going through the Collaboration Cycle can work with us, as can teams working outside of it.